sri-datla/dataAnalytics-Project/README.md

 Logistic regression is an example of supervised learning.
 It is used to calculate or predict the probability of a binary (yes/no) event occurring.

-As the data that have to be predicted was categorical data (between 0 and 1 ) not continuous so that we use logistic over the linear regression.
+As the data that have to be predicted was categorical data (between 0 and 1 ) not continuous so that I used logistic over the linear regression.

 Used GLM model of R in order to do the Logistic regression.